coreruleset/seclang_parser/README.md

 This repo contains the ANTLR files for a SecLang parser.

-It is still a Proof of Concept, not usable, and incomplete version.

 ## Why a new parser?

 There has been efforts towards having parsers in different languages.
 Using ANTLR would allow us to have a common parser and generate parsing engines for different languages easily.